-In addition to fences or other human-made barriers, natural physical barriers may be used as a portion of the ambient air boundary.
+In addition to fences or other human-made barriers, natural physical barriers, provided that they are combined with signs and regular patrolling, may also be considered to effectively preclude public access.
 For example, EPA has indicated that a riverbank can form a natural barrier such that fencing is not necessary (U.S. EPA, 1987a).
 Such natural barriers should, however, be clearly posted and regularly patrolled by plant security.
+In another example, EPA found that the operator of the Kennecott copper smelter in Magma Utah had effectively precluded public access from its property through a series of "no trespassing" signs, rugged terrain, and security patrols.
+See 50 Fed.
+Reg.
+7057 (Feb.
+20, 1985).
 It should be addressed that, rugged terrain or a water body should not be automatically considered as an effective natural barrier unless the Permittee adequately demonstrates and documents that public access can be effectively precluded.